firasd/vibesbench/README.md

 The [LMArena Text leaderboard](https://lmarena.ai/leaderboard/text) examines some of the same qualities through human preference.
 However, many [LMArena chats](https://huggingface.co/datasets/lmarena-ai/arena-human-preference-140k) are single-turn queries such as &ldquo;How do I upgrade my pc without changing any hardware&rdquo;.
 Such interactions may not demonstrate the varied &lsquo;voices&rsquo; of AI models.

-Interestingly, GPT-4o and GPT-4.5 remain top 20 on LMArena Text as of Dec 2025, despite receiving no updates for 9 months.

 ### The Vibe Check

 Current AI development increasingly prioritizes safety constraints, autonomous agent behavior, and STEM benchmarks.